MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-organizational-visuals.md

 ---
 title: Manage organizational visuals
-description: Learn how to manage Power BI organizational visuals.
+description: Learn how to manage Power BI organizational visuals by using the admin settings and where to find more information.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''